playfulprogramming/playfulprogramming/content/blog/component-reference/index.md

 > Warning: Component: `ref` is not a prop.
 Trying to access it will result in `undefined` being returned.
 If you need to access the same value within the child component, you should pass it as a different prop. (https://reactjs.org/link/special-props)

 > Warning: Function components cannot be given refs.
 Attempts to access this ref will fail.
-Did you mean to use `React.forwardRef()`?
+Did you mean to use `forwardRef()`?

 To solve this, we have two options: